RedHat-UX/red-hat-design-system/docs/foundations/color/index.md

 ### Primitive and semantic colors

-Our design system includes multiple sets of colors known as primitives.
-Primitives reference hard-coded values, but offer no information about usage.
-Semantic colors reference primitive colors and define how a color is used.
+Our design system includes multiple sets of colors known as <strong>primitives</strong>.
+Primitives reference hard-coded values, but offer no information about usage. <strong>Semantic</strong> colors reference primitive colors and define how a color is used.
 Semantic naming is essential not just for color, but for all foundational styles.

 {% example palette="light",
           alt="Example of how primitive tokens are aliased to semantic tokens, which are used to style a button",